 5th.
 Can one draw on lithographic paper instead of on stone?

-His father is following the development of the lithograph very closely, and writes about it in his diary*.
+His father was following the development of the lithograph very closely, and wrote about it in his diary*.
 On 14 July:

 ‘Mauk has smeared a lithographic stone with tusche and water, with brushes from my colour box.
 This stone is too small to reproduce the sketches that he produces in Abruzzo, on the same scale.
 He therefore produced from one of these sketches (Goriano, Sicoli) a reduced drawing with the help of a square system.’